Huntstown and Littlepace: Education

+Primary schools in the area include the Sacred Heart of Jesus National School in Huntstown, and Mary, Mother of Hope National School in Littlepace.

 The nearest two secondary schools are in Hartstown & Phibblestown.
-Hartstown Community School, located in Hartstown is home to over 1,300 students.
-Coláiste Pobail Setanta is located in nearby Phibblestown; it has over 1000 students and is expected to hold up to 1100 at capacity.
+Hartstown Community School, located in Hartstown, is home to over 1,300 students.
+Coláiste Pobail Setanta, in nearby Phibblestown, has over 1000 students.
 It shares a PE hall, the biggest school sports hall in Ireland, with Phibblestown Community Centre.
 There are two schools within the Phibblestown school campus, Coláiste Pobail Setanta and Scoil Ghrainne Community National School.